JoErNanO/brianmodel/README.md

 - Wang and Busz\'{a}ki inhibitory Hodgkin-Huxley ($I_{Leak}, I_{K}, I_{Na}$) implementation \cite{Wang1996}

 The current library is easily extensible by third-party users due to its hierarchical design.
-The template neurons and their currents are defined as YAML\footnote{\url{http://www.yaml.org/}} files, which are conveniently parsed by a Python library developed by Francesco Giovannini which acts as an interface to the BRIAN simulator API's.
+The template neurons and their currents are defined as [YAML](http://www.yaml.org/) files, which are conveniently parsed by a Python library developed by which acts as an interface to the [BRIAN](http://briansimulator.org/) simulator API's.

 # Installation
 1. Download the repository as it is in your home directory